 - 1 tsp. vanilla

-- ½ cup buttermilk or milk
+- 1/2 cup buttermilk

 - 1-2 cups fresh or frozen blueberries (depending on how many you like in yours!)

-- ⅓ cup brown sugar
+- 1/3 cup brown sugar

-- ½ cup gluten-free flour
+- 1/2 cup gluten-free flour

 - 1 tsp. cinnamon

-- ¼ cup (1/2 stick) salted butter
+- 1/4 cup (1/2 stick) salted butter

-- In a medium sized bowl, whisk together the flour, xanthan gum, baking powder, and salt until blended.
+- In a medium sized bowl, whisk together the gluten-free flour, xanthan gum*, baking powder, and salt until blended.

 - In the bowl of your electric mixer, cream together the sugar, butter, egg and vanilla.

-- Alternately add in the milk and the flour mixture into the creamed sugar mixture.
+- Alternately add in the buttermilk and the flour mixture into the creamed sugar mixture.
 Stir only enough to blend together, don't over-mix.